mohammedabyan/fakeNewsDetection/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Model Training and Model Results
+PassiveAggressiveScaler's algorithm remains passive for a correct classification outcome, and turns aggressive in the when there's a miscalculation.
+The algorithm then updates and adjusts.

+![image](https://user-images.githubusercontent.com/29911769/163940753-0cfd68d0-eef6-4cec-a38e-1eecc2be0dba.png)

 After training the model we achieved a relatively good accuracy of 93%

-![image](https://user-images.githubusercontent.com/29911769/163940753-0cfd68d0-eef6-4cec-a38e-1eecc2be0dba.png)

 <p align="right">(<a href="#top">back to top</a>)</p>